Includes: a three page resource containing activities for using the Question dice and Detail dice.

 Check out The Oral Language Book for more great ideas.

-Includes: two templates (for planning and writing) and a completed example
+Includes: two writing templates (junior/senior version) and a senior example